 If there is one thing that catches ones’ eyes in Tehran would be the traffic jam.

 The motorists here use more of their horns and brakes to move along the morning traffic jam.
 In between we have motorcyclists whom many do not wear helmet and pedestrians who crossing the road.
-When one is walking and crossing roads in Tehran, one need to look left, right, front and back because you will never know when a fast car can drive towards you.
-We have seen many incidents of cars being driven on the opposite of the road (we have the same problem with motorcyclists back in Malaysia)
+When one is walking and crossing roads in Tehran, one need to look left, right, front and back because you will never know when a fast car can drive towards you.… Click to read the rest

 Despite the age of the Iran Air’s Jumbo, the landing in Tehran’s newest international airport was surprisingly very smooth but even so, almost everyone clapped when the plane safely landed and that got us worried (clapping means the landing is not smooth most of the time?).

-2 days before the departure has been a kind of marathon run on shopping – there were plenty of new clothes and items needed to be bought and that includes the usual packets of 3-in-1 oats and Maggi Mee (the usual suspects for Malaysians traveling abroad).
-As we are expected to experience winter this time around, there was shopping for winter clothes as well.
+2 days before the departure has been a kind of marathon run on shopping – there were plenty of new clothes and items needed to be bought and that includes the usual packets of 3-in-1 oats and Maggi Mee (the usual suspects for Malaysians traveling abroad).… Click to read the rest

 Sorry guys but approval of moderated comments is offline for now (certain sites have been blocked in this country).
 I will see whether I can bypass the blockage.
 In the meantime, please continue with your comments.
 Thanks

-Update 1: Now I have access (not sure it is due to some proxy that I am using or the access been allowed nationwide).
-Moderated comments approval is enabled for now (but not sure for how long)
+Update 1: Now I have access (not sure it is due to some proxy that I am using or the access been allowed nationwide).… Click to read the rest

 2 days of marathon shopping and then flying into a ‘hot’ area in an ageing Boeing 747 is not my idea of flying for overseas job but so far things has been interesting.
 Internet is a bit patchy at times and there is plenty of ‘official’ work to be done.
 Hopefully I will have time to upload the photos and write the corresponding story.